 To make the event feel even more special, focus on the presentation.
-One year I was treating my Mom to a Christmas tea and rather than just telling her the date and time, I designed a printed an invitation and attached it to a basket with her favorite tea, homemade scones, and jam.
+One year, I was treating my Mom to a Christmas tea, and rather than just telling her the date and time, I designed a printed invitation and attached it to a basket with her favorite tea, homemade scones, and jam.
 Taking the time to add this extra touch helped it to feel like a present, not just a fun activity.

 4. Don’t splurge because of sales

 One year I decided to get my sister a purse that she loved.
 I put it in my spending plan and was prepared to pay full price.
-But bonus!
-The purse was 30% off.
+But bonus: the purse was 30 percent off.
 I happily bought it and then thought about what else I could buy her with the cash I saved.
-It wasn’t until I had spent 15 minutes scrolling through different scarves, gloves, and wallets to add onto the order that I realized what I was doing.
+It wasn’t until I had spent 15 minutes scrolling through different scarves, gloves, and wallets to add to the order that I realized what I was doing.
 I had set out to buy her a purse I knew she wanted.
 I got lucky and it was on sale, but that lower price won’t make her like it less.
-Just because I had planned to spend a certain amount on it, doesn’t mean I had to.
+Just because I had planned to spend a certain amount on it doesn’t mean I had to.

 5. Avoid impulse buys